python/cpython/Doc/library/http.client.rst

 HTTPMessage Objects
 -------------------

 An :class:`http.client.HTTPMessage` instance holds the headers from an HTTP response.
-It is implemented using the :class:`email.message.Message' class.
+It is implemented using the :class:`email.message.Message` class.

+..
 XXX Define the methods that clients can depend upon between versions.